lessw2020/Ranger21/README.md

 Thus, Ranger21 (as in 2021) is a rewrite with multiple new additions reflective of some of the most impressive papers this past year.
 The focus for Ranger21 is that these internals will be parameterized, and where possible, automated, so that you can easily test and leverage some of the newest concepts in AI training, to optimize the optimizer on your respective dataset.

 ### Ranger21 Status:</br>
-April 6 - Ranger21 alpha ready - automatic warmup added.
+<b>April 6 - Ranger21 alpha ready</b> - automatic warmup added.
 Seeing impressive results with only 3 features implemented.  </br>Stable weight decay + GC + automated linear warmup seem to sync very nicely.
 Thus if you are feeling adventorous, Ranger21 is basically alpha usable.
 Recommend you use the default warmup (automatic by default), but test lr and weight decay.
 </br>
 Ranger21 will output the settings at init to make it clear what you are running with: